IcePanel/ice-openapi-node/README.md

 # ice-openapi-node

-Minimalist OpenAPI spec-powered REST API written in NodeJS
+A minimalist NodeJS REST API powered by an OpenAPI spec

+See our [blog post](http://u.icepanel.io/8aff2d69) about this repository.

 ## Getting started